 The best view of the day came when we left the base of Pliegue Tumbado and approached a stunning view over Lago Viedma.
 We were lucky enough to enjoy a lunch stop here with several Condors flying overhead.

 We’d done it.
-We’d crossed another Top 100 Travel Adventure off the list and had one hell of a time in the process.
+We’d crossed another Top 100 Travel Adventure off the list and had one hell of an adventure in the process.

 Our 5 days of trekking in Patagonia was everything we could have hoped for and so much more.
 We had a fantastic group, two of the most experienced guides in Patagonia and amazing weather.
 It really doesn’t get much better than that.